 To compute the BTU’s needed for a patio, multiply the measurement of the length, width, and height of the patio; the measurement should be in feet.
-After obtaining these measurement, determine the number of degrees that the temperature should be raised in Fahrenheit.
+After obtaining these measurements, determine the number of degrees that the temperature should be raised in Fahrenheit.

 Take note of the current temperature, then an estimate of what temperature would be most comfortable.
 The difference between the two temperatures should be multiplied by the area of the patio.

 The result will be the number of BTUs required to be produced.
 Depending on the type of heater and the space to be heated, more than one heater may be required.

 There are only a few guidelines that should be taken note of when buying a heater.
 After determining the heat required, you should check for the product’s safety features.
 Safe heaters have an easy on-and-off switch which can be easily accessed.

-If the heater is generating too many heat and is bursting with flames, then the product is unsafe.
+If the heater is generating too much heat and is bursting with flames, then the product is unsafe.
 The fire produced by the burner should not cause burns when it is handled.
 The ignition switch should be easy to handle and should not hurt the skin.